-Indicator Unit Definition Smallest geographical jurisdiction for measurement of performance Extent of Cost Recovery in SWM services % This indicator denotes the extent to which the THROMDE is able to recover all operating expenses relating to SWM services from operating revenues of sources related exclusively to SWM.
+Indicator Unit Definition Smallest geographical jurisdiction for measurement of performance Minimum frequency of measurement of performance indicator Extent of Cost Recovery in SWM services 9/0 This indicator denotes the extent to which the THROMDE is able to recover all operating expenses relating to SWM services from operating revenues of sources related exclusively to SWM.
 This indicator is defined as> Total annual operating revenues from solid waste management / Total annual operating expenses on solid waste management, expressed in % terms.
 Thromde Level Quarterly

 Sl.
-Data Required for calculation Unit Input data As of June 2014 =[(b/a)100]] Department Remarks Total Should include all operating expenses incurred by the THROMDE towards SWM services.
-This should include costs related to - operations and maintenance expenses, all directly attributable administrative and establishment expenditure (including salaries, wages, contract labour bire charges, etc.) Operating a) operating expenses Nu Million 0.95 Refer Note 2 Environment labour hire charges, etc.).
-Operating expenses should also include payments to contractors for activities

-Sl.
-Data Required for calculation Unit Input data As of June 2014 =[(b/a)100]] Department Remarks outsourced by the THROMDE.
-Should exclude interest payments and principal repayments.
-Should include all taxes and charges for SWM, plus proceeds from processing or recycling that accrue to the account of the THROMDE.
-This should exclude income earned by b) Total operating revenues Nu Million Refer Note 1 Environment contractors, or the informal sector that is not passed on to the THROMDE.
+Data Required for calculation Unit Input data As of 30 June 2014 =[(b/a)100]] Department Remarks Total operating Should include all operating expenses incurred by the THROMDE towards SWM services.
+This should include costs related to - operations and maintenance expenses, all directly attributable administrative and establishment expenditure (including salaries, wages, contract labour hire charges, etc.).
+Operating expenses should also include payments to contractors for activities outsourced by the THROMDE.
+Should exclude a) expenses Nu Million 1.6 Environment interest payments and principal repayments. b) Total operating revenues Nu Million Refer Note 1 Refer Note 2 Environment Should include all taxes and charges for SWM, plus proceeds from processing or recycling that accrue to the account of the THROMDE.
+This should exclude income earned by contractors, or the informal sector that is not passed on to the THROMDE.

-Note Notes
+Not Notes

 1 Data relating to (b) was not available

 2 Indicator could not be calculated because data relating to (b) was not available

-Indicator Unit Definition Smallest geographical jurisdiction for of performance Minimum frequency of measurement of performance indicator Efficiency in redressal of customer complaints % Total number of SWM related complaints redressed within 24 hours of receipt of complaint, as a percentage of the total number of SWM related complaints received in the given time period Each water distribution Zone / MOW&HS level Monthly
+Indicator Unit Definition Smallest geographical jurisdiction for measurement of performance Minimum frequency of measurement of performance indicator Efficiency in redressal of customer complaints 0/0 Total number of SWM related complaints redressed within 24 hours of receipt of complaint, as a percentage of the total number of SWM related complaints received in the given time period Each water distribution Zone / MOW&HS level Monthly

-Data Required for As of June 2014 Sl. calculation Unit Input data =[(b/a)100] Department Remarks Total number of all SWM related complaints from Total number consumers received during the month.
-Systems for of SWM receiving and logging in complaints should be effective related and easily accessible to the citizens.
-Point of customer complaints Number contact will include Common phone numbers, Written received per per complaint at ward offices, Collection centers, Drop a) month month Refer Note 1 Environment boxes, Online complaints on web-site, etc. Total Total number of SWM related complaints that are number of satisfactorily redressed within 24 hours or the next complaints working day, within that particular month.
-Satisfactory redressed Number resolution of the complaint should be endorsed by the within the per person making the complaint in writing, as part of any b) month month Refer Note 1 Refer Note 2 Environment format / Proforma that is used to track complaints.
+Sl.
+Data Required for calculation Unit Input data As of 30 June 2014 =[(b/a)100] Department Remarks Total number of SWM related complaints received per Number per Refer Note Total number of all SWM related complaints from consumers received during the month.
+Systems for receiving and logging in complaints should be effective and easily accessible to the citizens.
+Point of customer contact will include Common phone numbers, Written complaint at ward offices, Collection centers, Drop boxes, Online complaints a) b) month Total number of complaints redressed within the month month Number per month Refer Note Refer Note 2 Environment Environment on web-site, etc. Total number of SWM related complaints that are satisfactorily redressed within 24 hours or the next working day, within that particular month.
+Satisfactory resolution of the complaint should be endorsed by the person making the complaint in writing, as part of any format / Proforma that is used to track complaints.